 Collision has become a high risk in the mountains, especially when wave flying as the closing speeds can be very high.
 It is unlikely that you will have time to react, as from spotting an aircraft head-on you are typically only a couple of seconds to a potential collision.
-Also when there is a snow background sometimes it is almost impossible to see other gliders.
-Use radio to have a clear picture of where others are and to let them know where you are.
+Also, when there is a snow background sometimes it is almost impossible to see other gliders.
+Although FLARM is extremely useful in these situations, you should not rely on it and should use radio to have a clear picture of where others are and to let them know where you are.